 Curbside pickups every week for compost and once-a-month for glass.
 Just place our container(s) next to your primary trash bin the night before your scheduled pickup date.

 What We Do

 Our goal for the future is to establish those methods of using broken glass, or aggregate, in state construction and manufacturing projects.
-This goal will take some time to accomplish, so our method, in the meantime, is to collect and store your glass locally, and then ship it down to a large recycling facility out of state that has the means to efficiently create and use aggregate.
-This facility does a fantastic job of separating and sorting the glass so that it can be turned into products like fiberglass.
+This goal will take time to accomplish, so our method, in the meantime, is to collect and store your glass locally, and then ship it down to Momentum Recycling in Salt Lake City.
+Momentum is the closest processing facility with the means to efficiently create and use aggregate.
+They do a fantastic job of separating and sorting the glass so that it can be turned into products like fiberglass.

 Your organic material will be collected and brought to Garden City Compost.
 Garden City has perfected their composting methods, and they sell ready-to-use compost for your garden.

 – Wine Bottles

 – Window Glass/ Light bulbs

 *Items like light bulbs and window glass can not be picked up due to foreign properties in their chemical compositions

 Recycling Works accepts all food waste besides grease and garbage.
 Materials such as wood chippings and sawdust can be accepted as long as they fit in the curbside bucket.